These tools will have you yelling “Timber!” in no time

 Once you've knocked down a tree, you'll have to get rid of it.
-This could include chopping it into wood for lumber, or you can eliminate it by feeding it through a wood chipper to get rid of it completely.
+This could include chopping it into lumber, or you can eliminate it by feeding it through a wood chipper to get rid of it completely.

 Climbing and Rigging Equipment

-Helmet: You'll need one to protect yourself from falling trees as well as falling from tall trees.
+Helmet: You'll need one to protect yourself from falling trees as well as from falling from tall trees.